Hooks

 Hook Priority

 Priority controls the order in which hooks execute relative to one another.
-Thunder supports any numeric priority value, as well as the special constants Infinity and -Infinity.
+Thunder supports any numeric priority value.

 | Priority Value | Execution Order |